 Get an astronaut's-eye-view of Earth's surface as it changes minute to minute, by the hour, through the seasons, and over the years without leaving the ground!

-Science On a Sphere® creates stunning visual animations from real planetary data, and displays them dynamically on a six-foot-diameter globe.
+The Science On a Sphere® creates stunning visual animations from real planetary data, and displays them dynamically on a six-foot-diameter globe.
 This unique and captivating educational tool projects global data for Earth and other celestial bodies like Jupiter and the Moon.
 Suspended from the ceiling, the animated sphere seems to float in space—the way planets look to astronauts in space.

-In Science On a Sphere you can view:
+Featured Science On a Sphere explorations:

-Science On a Sphere was developed by researchers at the National Oceanic and Atmospheric Administration (NOAA).
+The Science On a Sphere was developed by researchers at the National Oceanic and Atmospheric Administration (NOAA).
 Explore Science On a Sphere at the Hall, and visit sos.noaa.gov for more information.